Secure Passwords: Practical Developer Guide

 For example, the password MySecurePass with salt a3f8c1 produces a completely different hash than the same password with salt b7d2e9.
 Without salting, an attacker who cracks one hash immediately knows every account using that same password.
 With salting, each hash must be attacked individually, multiplying the attacker's required effort by the number of accounts in the database.

 Curious about how hashing works in practice?
 Experiment with different algorithms using BeautiCode's Hash Generator.
-You can input any text and instantly see the resulting hash across multiple algorithms including MD5, SHA-1, SHA-256, SHA-512, and more — all computed in your browser with no server communication.
+You can input any text and instantly see the resulting hash across multiple algorithms including MD5, SHA-1, SHA-256, SHA-512, and more, all computed in your browser with no server communication.

 Frequently Asked Questions

-How long should my password be in 2026?
+How long should my password be?

 We recommend a minimum of 16 characters for standard accounts and 20+ characters for high-value accounts like email, banking, and cloud storage.
 With modern GPU-powered cracking capabilities, 8-character passwords are no longer considered secure regardless of their complexity.
-When using a password manager — which you should be — there is no practical reason to keep passwords short.
+When using a password manager (which you should be), there is no practical reason to keep passwords short.
 Set your generator to 20 characters and let the manager handle the rest.

 Are passphrases more secure than random passwords?